Skip to main content

 npx @reown/appkit-cli

-3. Network-Specific libraries: Choose whether you want to install Wagmi, Ethers, Solana, or Multichain (EVM + Solana).
+3. Blockchain Library: Choose whether you want to install Wagmi, Ethers, Solana, or Multichain (EVM + Solana).
 In this case, you need to either pick Wagmi or Ethers since Monad is an EVM compatible blockchain.
 We will be choosing Wagmi for the sake of this tutorial.

 cd my-monad-appkit-app